Sammy-T/avdu/README.md

 # avdu

-Aegis Vault Desktop Utility is a Go package and basic command line interface for generating one-time passwords from an [Aegis](https://github.com/beemdevelopment/Aegis) vault backup or export file.
+Aegis Vault Desktop Utility is a Go module and basic command line interface for generating one-time passwords from an [Aegis](https://github.com/beemdevelopment/Aegis) vault backup or export file.

 > [!NOTE]